-Body scrubs also allow the moisturizer to soothe and hydrate your skin.
+Body scrubs also allow moisturizers to better soothe and hydrate your skin.

 Can you use face scrub on your body?

 The skin on your body - except for your chest - is thicker than the skin on your face.
-So while you can use face scrubs on your body, they may not be as effective at removing that top layer on dead skin because they are not abrasive.
+So, while you can use face scrubs on your body, they may not be as effective at removing the top layer on dead skin because they are not abrasive.

 Can you use a body scrub on your face?